Charles Adler (broadcaster)

-Charles Adler (born 25 August 1954) is a Canadian senator and broadcaster.
-He is best known for a five-decade career in Canadian radio and television, where he hosted nationally syndicated programs including Adler On Line, Global Sunday, and Charles Adler Tonight.
-On 17 August 2024, he was appointed to the Senate of Canada representing Manitoba by Governor General Mary Simon on the advice of Prime Minister Justin Trudeau.
+Charles Adler (born 25 August 1954) is a Canadian politician and broadcaster, and columnist.
+On the recommendation of Prime Minister Justin Trudeau, Adler was appointed to the Senate of Canada by Governor General Mary Simon on August 17, 2024.

 Early life

 Adler was born in Budapest, Hungary, to Jewish parents who were survivors of the Holocaust.
 After the 1956 Hungarian Revolution, his family fled the country – carrying infant Charles in a backpack across the border to Austria – and were accepted as refugees in Canada in 1957.
 They settled in Montreal, Quebec, where Adler grew up and learned English.
 He attended McGill University and began his broadcasting career as a student at the campus radio station in the early 1970s.